Common Boiler Water Problems

 Corrosion can transpire anywhere in the boiler.
 In fact, this boiler problem often happens starting on the inside and eventually works its way out.
 Therefore, signs of corrosion may not be evident until a pipe or tank leaks.

 Typically, corrosion stems from a chemical reaction of the boiler water with the material of the pipes or tank.
 This situation may happen from too much dissolved oxygen in the boiler water, an improper pH level or dissolved solids.
 A qualified water treatment professional will know the type of chemicals to use to protect your boiler from this type of damage.
 Preventing corrosion is essential to preserving the integrity of the system.
-Plus, by preventingcorrosion, you also avoid leaks caused by chemical damage to your boiler system.
+Plus, by preventing corrosion, you also avoid leaks caused by chemical damage to your boiler system.

 Boiler water treatment can prevent many issues with the system, ranging from minor to severe.
 The initial treatment of the water is important, in addition to filtering, monitoring water quality and adding chemicals as needed to maintain balance.
-To facilitate the process, have equipment set up on your boiler to monitor water chemistry and automatically dispense treatment chemicals to ensure the fresh makeup water does not contribute to imbalances.
+To facilitate the process, set up equipment on your boiler to monitor water chemistry and automatically dispense treatment chemicals to ensure the fresh makeup water does not contribute to imbalances.

 Vital boiler water treatment equipment includes the following monitoring devices: